 My only daughter suffers with epilepsy, in the first year we raised around £3500 pounds for FABLE (For a better life with Epilepsy).
 I was blown away by the generosity of people who donated, shocked by the amount of people who put forward money, I knew at this moment the power of social media, combined with an enigmatic leader, we could do something special.
 The next year, there were 25 of us running every day in November, with us competing in our own strava Group.
-All of started pounding the Ridgeway day after day, mile after mile.
+All started off pounding the Ridgeway day after day, mile after mile.
 It was here that the term, “Runvember” was coined!
 What initially started as a bit of a laugh between mates, I had in my mind something bigger In the offing!

 Runvember 2016 was bigger in every possible way.
 I used local businesses as sponsors, drummed up local media support, introduced various ways of getting people talking about the event, some sensible, some not – Onesie day, superhero day and of course, the annual, “swimwear Day” the latter proving to be rather troublesome when -2c outside!
-As November drew near, the numbers grew bigger and bigger, at first I put a cap on the number of people participating at 200, but the demand was such that was thrown out the window and how can you turn people away when at the end of the day it’s about getting vital supplies for those guys on the streets.
+As November drew near, the numbers grew bigger and bigger, at first I put a cap on the number of people participating at 200, but the demand was such that was thrown out the window and how can you turn people away when at the end of the day it’s about getting vital supplies for those guys on the streets and those struggling with the ever increasing cost of living.
 Everybody wanted to be a part of the phenomenon!
 I was amazed by the number of people; 294 had signed up to take part.
 It was at this point I realised our living room was not going to be big enough, I approached Threshold, who I knew of through my local running club as we do an annual soup run to the hostel .
 A local charity that had been in Swindon for over 40 years who instantly provided me with the support and same level of enthusiasm I had to drive forward the project.
 They helped to devise the buying guide for what was required to go into the boxes and were crying out for help.
 I was more than happy to oblige.
 At the end of November 2016, we had 26 pallets with over 450 boxes stacked on them.!!!!
 I was blown away by the amazing response to my battle cry.
 The amount of boxes produced was such an enormous number, the storage previously thought to be enough had been exceeded; Employees of threshold were beginning to use their garages as temporary storage areas!